-As shown in Tables \ref{tab:WMPRC2-MY} and \ref{tab:HnH-MY} -- \ref{tab:WMPR}, models selected by the $\text{MSPE}_{\text{Y}}$ criterion in both the LCT and TCL methods generally have better predictions of semifinals, finals, and champion in the playoffs than the WMPR model.
+As shown in Tables \ref{tab:WMPRC2-MY}, \ref{tab:HnH-MY} and \ref{tab:WMPR}, models selected by the $\text{MSPE}_{\text{Y}}$ criterion in both the LCT and TCL methods generally have better predictions of semifinalists, finalists and champions in the playoffs than the WMPR model.
 Compared to models selected by any one of the MSPE criteria in the LCT method, models selected by the same criterion in the TCL method have comparable or even better predictive performance for the 2018 and 2019 FRC championships.
-For models selected by one of the $\text{MSPE}_{\text{D}}$ and $\text{MSPE}_{\text{Y}}$ criteria in the TCL method, those selected by the corresponding MSPEB have better predictive capacities for the 2018 FRC championships but relatively poor predictive capacities for the 2019 FRC championships.
-Since models selected by the $\text{MSPEB}_{\text{P}}$ in the TCL method are accompanied by extremely large $\text{MSPE}_{\text{Y}}$ estimates for the Hopper and Darwin divisions of the 2018 FRC championships, the $\text{MSPE}_{\text{P}}$ criterion was used to select optimal models in these two divisions.
-It is also found that models selected by the $\text{MSPE}_{\text{P}}$ criterion outperform those selected by the $\text{MSPEB}_{\text{P}}$ for the 2019 FRC championships.
+For models selected by one of the $\text{MSPE}_{\text{D}}$ and $\text{MSPE}_{\text{Y}}$ criteria in the TCL method, those selected by the corresponding MSPEB criteria have better predictive capacities for the 2018 FRC championships but relatively poor predictive capacities for the 2019 FRC championships.
+Since models selected by the $\text{MSPEB}_{\text{P}}$ criterion in the TCL method are accompanied by extremely large $\text{MSPE}_{\text{Y}}$ estimates for the Galileo and Darwin divisions of the 2018 FRC championships, the $\text{MSPE}_{\text{P}}$ criterion was used to select optimal models in these two divisions.
+For the 2019 FRC championships, models selected by the $\text{MSPE}_{\text{P}}$ criterion also outperform those selected by the $\text{MSPEB}_{\text{P}}$ criterion.
+Overall, the findings are consistent with the simulation results in the next subsection.